top of page

 Neighborhood 4

-Waltham is a city of just over 60,000 located 11 miles northwest of downtown Boston and three miles from Boston’s Brighton neighborhood.
+Waltham is a city of just over 65,000 located 10 miles northwest of downtown Boston and three miles from Boston’s Brighton neighborhood.
 The city was a leader in the American Industrial Revolution and a prototype for early industrial city planning.
 It’s a decidedly blue-collar community surrounded by affluent, white-collar towns.

-Given Bentley’s location in a residential neighborhood, visiting fans will not find much to do near campus.
+Given Bentley’s location in a residential neighborhood, visiting fans will not find much to do in the immediate vicinity of campus.
 Fortunately, there are several dining and lodging options located just a couple of miles away on Main Street near Interstate 95.
+Mighty Squirrel Brewing is located just a mile from the arena.
+With downtown Boston located a short drive from the Bentley campus, many out-of-town fans will likely want to head in that direction while visiting Waltham.

-Fans 4
+Fans 3

 Access 4

-The arena’s 1,917 seats (a number chosen to represent the year the college was founded) are blue, black, and gray plastic stadium seats.
+The arena’s 1,917 seats (a number chosen to represent the year the college was founded) are blue, black and gray plastic stadium seats.
 With the small size of Bentley Arena, all seats have excellent views of the action.
 There is ample room in between rows to stretch out, and you will not feel cramped while at a Falcon hockey game.

 Return on Investment 5